-If you’re a homeowner with a divorce in progress or on the horizon, you probably know that an impending house sale is among the biggest stressors.
+If you’re a homeowner with a divorce in progress or on the horizon, you probably know that you will be selling your property at some point.
 There are a lot of details and checklists to figure out, and one of the most important is the timing of the marital property sale.

-Divorcing spouses can opt to sell a home before, during, or after a divorce.
+If you’re getting a divorce, you can opt for selling your property before, during, or after the divorce.
 They can also choose to access their equity through a home equity loan alternative.
 The decision isn’t based on how much of a procrastinator you are or whether February roads are too icy for a move in your state, however.